p-lambda/dsir/README.md

 dsir.load('dsir_params')
 dsir.resample(out_dir='resampled', num_to_sample=10000000, cache_dir='/scr/resampled_cache')
 ```

+## Speed benchmark on The Pile
+Using 1 CPU node with 96GB RAM and 96 cores, we can select data from the full (decompressed) Pile dataset in less than *4.5 hours*.
+The Pile dataset was first decompressed and placed onto the node's local file storage.
+The breakdown of timings for each step are:
+- *Fit importance estimator* (with `num_tokens_to_fit="auto"`): 59.28 seconds
+- *Compute importance weights*: 4.36 hours
+- *Resample 10M documents*: 353.68 seconds
+- *Total*: 4.47 hours

+Subsequent resampling with the same target data is very cheap, and the runtime does not scale with the number of documents to select (unlike retrieval).
+Resampling 100M documents takes the same amount of time (less than *6 minutes*) as resampling 10M documents:
+- *Resample 10M documents*: 353.68 seconds
+- *Resample 100M documents*: 352.69 seconds

 ## Pre-filtered datasets
 Note: previous versions of the datasets had a small validation and test split (50000 examples each), but we concatenated these onto the end of the train set (in the order validation, then test) to better align with the paper.
 The datasets should be further shuffled during preprocessing before training.